Time: 10:00 AM - 5:00 PM

 3511 BD Utrecht

-On Friday 25 October 2019, in new location the Social Impact Factory, WTMC will organize the next Writeshop.
+On Friday 27 March 2020, WTMC will organize the next Writeshop.
 The Writeshop is meant for WTMC members who are in the final phase of their PhD.

 The Writeshop is a splendid occasion to receive comprehensive comments on your own work, but also to read work of your fellow PhD candidates.
 By carefully reading the work of others in order to give feedback you can learn a lot about writing.
 At the Writeshop we also discuss more general issues around finishing dissertations, and what to do with them once they are done.

-We are very happy to announce that Kornelia Konrad will act as our senior discussant this time.
-In case of more than 5 registrations, Tsjalling Swierstra will join her.
+We are very happy to announce that Agnes Meershoek will act as our senior discussant this time.

-Contributions must be sent to Elize Schiweck (email@example.com) by 11 October 2019 latest.
-She will then distribute all chapters/articles and send them to participants prior to the meeting so that everyone has time to read all of the chapters.
+Contributions must be sent to Elize Schiweck (email@example.com) by 6 March 2020 latest, preferably as doc.files (not PDF).
+She will then distribute all of the chapters/articles and send them to participants prior to the meeting so that everyone has time to read all of the chapters.

-To reserve your place, please complete this form no later than Friday, 27 September 2019.
+To reserve your place, please complete this Google form no later than 30 January 2020.